Answers to the questions we hear most.

 What is Lindy Hop?

-+Lindy Hop is an African American partnered dance that originated in Harlem, New York, during the late 1920s and flourished throughout the swing era of the 1930s and 1940s.
+Lindy Hop is an African American partnered dance that originated in Harlem, New York, during the late 1920s and flourished throughout the swing era of the 1930s and 1940s.
 It was born in venues like the legendary Savoy Ballroom, where dancers fused elements of jazz, Charleston, tap, and breakaway into a joyful, rhythmic, and improvisational social dance.
 Lindy Hop is danced to swinging jazz music and is celebrated for its energy, musicality, and the connection between dance partners.
-Today, it is enjoyed by thriving communities around the world — including right here in London, where Sugar Hill Hop teaches classes every Thursday night.
-At Sugar Hill Hop, we are dedicated to honouring the rich cultural heritage and African American origins of Lindy Hop, ensuring that its history is shared alongside the steps.
+Today, it is enjoyed by thriving communities around the world – including right here in London, where Sugar Hill Hop teaches classes every Thursday night.

 Do I need a partner for Lindy Hop classes?